 Work was straightforward and would only be at most 4 hours a day in exchange for accommodations.
 I spent my first days exploring areas with clusters of sakura trees.
-I live close by Kamo River, which was filled with blooming cherry blossoms.
-I remember my first walk by the river ended up in hours of endless photo snapping because everything was so beautiful.
+I lived close to the Kamo River which was filled with blooming cherry blossoms.
+I remembered my first walk by the river ended up in hours of endless photo snapping because everything was so beautiful.
 To walk along the waters with sakura petals raining down on you feels magical – minus allergies which I thankfully did not have for this.
 By the second day in Kyoto, I had already found “my” coffee shop, which I will not share the name of to selfishly keep it as my secret place, that was close by my apartment and the river.

 By chance, on my way to visiting Eikan-dō Zenrin-ji Temple, I passed by the park leading the series of temples.
 The park was built on an abandoned railroad track with dozens of cherry blossom trees.
 By the time I visited, it was towards the end of the season so the flower petals were slowly falling off.
 It was a beautiful time to experience the falling of sakura petals like gentle snowflakes that do not melt.
 Many people were there for pictures, even wedding photos.

 Taking advantage of sakura season while it was shortlived, we had hanami at Maruyama Park.
 I was extremely excited to be able to use the tarp I had carried with me since New Zealand.
 The park was filled with Japanese people gathered around the grass with food and drinks, similar to what I experienced at Ueno Park in Tokyo.
 It was less crowded here though.
 There were some food stalls at the entrance of the park where we feasted on overpriced street food while sipping our convenient store bought alcohol.